Each coffee brewing method has pros and cons. We tried 5 to help you find your perfect cup.

 What’s true all down the line, however, is that you must start with fresh coffee.
 Unless of course you enjoy the wet cardboard flavors of beans that have sat on a shelf for months, and if you do, you can probably stop reading here and move straight to the comments, where you can explain that a can of Folgers and a percolator are all you need to start your morning.
-(To be honest, that’s where I started with coffee, too, so I know where you’re at.)
+(To be honest, that’s where I started with coffee, too, so I know where you are.)

 To help Farrow — and, by extension, many of us — I spent one morning testing five brewing devices, all using the same coffee: a natural Guatemalan from Vigilante Coffee, an excellent roaster based in Maryland.
 You could argue that a natural coffee — in which beans are processed with the coffee cherries still intact, absorbing some of the sugars and fruit flavors — isn’t ideal for such a test as mine, but it was the freshest coffee I had in the house.
 It was just a week off the roast.